Airlie Beach & The Whitsundays

 Picture of a couple sitting in front of Cedar Falls close to Airlie Beach in Australia

 Cedar Creek Falls in Australia commonly refers to two distinct waterfall sites, each offering a different type of natural experience.
 In the Whitsundays near Airlie Beach, Cedar Creek Falls is known for its lush rainforest surroundings and clear freshwater pool.
-It’s easily accessible and popular for a quick, refreshing swim.
+It’s easily accessible on a day trip from Airlie Beach, and it's the perfect spot for a quick freshwater swim.
+Our team can help you organise day trips or car hire for exploring Cedar Creek Falls and the surrounding areas of the Whitsunday mainland.

 Hamitlon Island The Whitsundays